 At CATC, we have several expert physicians who specialize in the treatment of opioid use disorder during pregnancy.
 Evidence-based treatment programs that use methadone and buprenorphine/naloxone (Suboxone®) are available to CATC patients.
 Our programs are designed to help our patients through their pregnancy, including advising and consulting with other care providers to ensure a safe delivery and postpartum period for both mothers and babies.

 If you are pregnant and wish to start treatment, please call 1-877-937-2282 as soon as possible.
 We’ll connect you to an expert physician in our network.
-Reach out to us online to find an opioid treatment centre near you.
+Reach out to us online via the form below to find an opioid treatment centre near you.

 If you’re caring for a pregnant patient with opioid use disorder, contact email@example.com to inquire about our physician network.
 We will make sure you are connected to a doctor who can provide the right advice and support.